 London comes in mind to most people when mentioning England, but this amazing island is full of history, castles, soft rolling hills within Lake District.
-It offers also something you wouldn’t dare to think- charming villages.
+It also offers something you wouldn’t dare to think about; charming villages.
 Their medieval style and cobblestone houses just take you back in time.
-Road trip through England will lead you to the land of fairy tales as English villages have their own lifestyle.
-Diversity of United Kingdom will come unto your palm as choosing to explore the simple, tranquil beauty.
+A road trip through England will lead you to the land of fairy tales, as English villages have their own lifestyle.
+The diversity of the United Kingdom will come into your palm as you choose to explore the simple, tranquil beauty.

 Dare yourself to explore beyond usual and here’s where you should go: